COVID-19; Coronavirus & Funerals

 As the Coronavirus changes to the way we live, work and communicate, so too must we must adapt the way in which we pay our last respects to those we love.

-In these uncertain times, the Gooding Funeral Services team, are changing the way we work, so that you can get our help through the most difficult circumstances.
-No matter how unsettled the world may seem, you can be sure that the service you receive with us will meet the highest standards.
-Your loved one will always be treated with the utmost care, respect and dignity at all times, and we will continue to prioritise and protect your health and wellbeing in doing so.
+The Gooding Funeral Services team, is regularly reviewing and adapting the way we work, so that you will receive the best help through the most difficult circumstances.
+No matter how unsettled the world may seem, you can be sure that the service we deliver will meet the highest standards.
+Your loved one will always be treated with the utmost care, respect and dignity at all times, and we will continue to prioritise and protect your health, safety and wellbeing.

 If you currently feel unwell, then we urge you to follow the current NHS Coronavirus (Covid-19) guidelines.
 The guidelines are designed to protect you and anyone that you are likely to come into close contact with.